davidmarble/virtualenvwrapper-win/README.rst

     site-packages.

 ``whereis <file>``
     A script included for convenience.
-Returns directory locations of `file` and `file` with any executable extensions.
-So you can call ``whereis python`` to find all executables starting with ``python`` or ``whereis python.exe`` for an exact match.
+Returns the locations (on `%PATH%`) that contain an executable `file`.
+You can call ``whereis python`` to find all executables starting with ``python`` or ``whereis python.exe`` for an exact match.